 Gold filled jewelry is certainly a far step up from gold plated.
 Many times it is nice to have the gold look without having to pay the very high price of solid gold.
 Gold filled pieces come out very nice, they are durable and high quality.
 The gold layer is nice and thick and does not (very easily or often) rub off or flake off.
 Gold filled jewelry is actually regulated by the government.
 It is required that the gold layer make up at least 5% of the total weight of the piece.
 Remember, gold plating is only 0.05%.
 The base metal for gold filled jewelry can be brass, copper or silver.
 The gold layer on the gold filled pieces is 10k or higher.
 The problem with gold filled jewelry is that it cannot be made with intricate designs.
 It is most often made for circle, square or bar pendants.

 Gold filled jewelry is a bit more difficult to make than plated.
 The reason is because unlike plated, gold filled pieces have to be sandwiched between two layers of gold.
 The process is much harder and more expensive than plating jewelry.
 The down side of this is that it is less flexible in terms of what can be made.
 Custom shapes or designs for gold filled are harder to make.

 Gold filled jewelry can run anywhere from $30 up to $100 depending on the size and customization of the jewelry.
 If you can find a gold filled piece of jewelry for around the same price as plated, it is certainly recommended to go with gold filled, even if it means dishing out a few extra bucks.

 Solid gold can run anywhere from $150 to $1000+.
 The price variation with gold really has to do with the amount of gold in the piece.
-As we talked about above, how much percentage of gold it is.
-The other major factor is obvious, a larger piece of jewelry will cost more than a smaller piece.
+As we talked about above, the amount of gold has to do with the percentage of gold in the item.
+The other major factor is obvious: a larger piece of jewelry will cost more than a smaller piece.